 The Ghost Tracks of PD&LH from Port Dover to Stratford 'Ghost Railways of Ontario', Ron Brown (Image used with permission from Author

 The railroad that ran from Port Dover all the way up to Stratford via Woodstock was abandoned in 1988.
 Very little survives to remind us of the long lifted tracks, yet there are two prominent landmarks that run right on the exact alignment of Port Dover and Lake Huron rail tracks.
 These portions now converted to and maintained as walking and bicycle trails are part of Ontario’s railway heritage.
 Lynn Valley trail in Norfolk county covers around 10 kms from Simcoe to Port Dover.
 The second is the Hickson Recreational Trail in the township of East Zorra-Tavistock that is around 20 kms between Woodstock and Hickson.
 After visiting the Grand Trunk Station in Port Dover that afternoon, the next attraction on the trip was to take a stroll on Lynn Valley Trail and explore one of the four original and nicely preserved trestle bridges.

-Steam Whistle on Burt Bridge : The donation by Port Dover Couple
+Steam Whistle on Burt Bridge : A Couple’s Donation

 Lynn Valley Trail